-After talking to her, I left our conversation with the impression that she is an extremely driven, positive, giving person and I know the information she shared with me is going to be super valuable to all of you!
-I’m so excited to share these tips with you today that will help you become a better gymnast.
+It was clear after our conversation that she is an extremely driven, positive, giving person and I know the information she shared with us is going to be super valuable to all of you!
+We’re so excited to share these tips with you today that will help you become a better gymnast.

-But first, let me give you a little background on Samantha Peszek.
+But first, we’ll give you a little background on Samantha Peszek.

 She was born in Indianapolis, Indiana.
 She first became excited and inspired to become a great gymnast after watching the Magnificent Seven win the first team gold medal for the US during the 1996 Olympics.